-What is the due diligence performed on the underlying assets and what are the internal and external controls in place?
+What is the due diligence carried out on the underlying assets and what are the internal and external controls in place?

 Each month, ESG scores are recalculated using a quantitative methodology.
-The result of this calculation is then examined by the ESG analysts who carry out a qualitative "sampling control" of the sector based on various checks on the following (non-exhaustive list): main significant variations in the ESG score, list of new names with a weak score, the main difference between the scores of two suppliers.
-After this review, the analyst can replace a score with the calculated score which is validated by the team's management and documented by a rating stored in the database.
+The result of this calculation is then reviewed by the ESG analysts who perform a qualitative "sample check" of the sector based on various checks including (but not limited to): major significant variations in ESG score, list of new names with a bad score, major score divergence between two suppliers.
+After this review, the analyst may replace a score with the calculated score, which is validated by the team management and documented by a score stored in the database.

-Holding policies
+Participatory policies

-Companies invested or potentially invested at the issuer level are involved in this process, regardless of the type of holdings (equities and bonds).
-The issuers involved are selected primarily according to their level of exposure to the object of the holding, since the environmental, social and governance issues that companies face have a major impact on society, both in terms of risks and opportunities.
+Companies invested or potentially invested at the issuer level are involved in this process, regardless of the type of holdings (stocks and bonds).
+The issuers involved are chosen primarily on the basis of their level of exposure to the subject matter of the investment, as the environmental, social and governance issues facing companies have a major impact on society, both in terms of risks and opportunities.